 Talha Ongun is a PhD student in the Computer Science program at Northeastern University’s Khoury College of Computer Sciences, advised by Professors Alina Oprea and Cristina Nita-Rotaru.
 Talha’s research interests include Internet of Things security and developing solutions to the various practical challenges that come with designing secure systems.
-Prior to joining the PhD program at Northeastern, Talha worked for two years at SAP Development Center Turkey as a software developer working on distributed database systems and earned his Bachelor’s degree of Science from Sabanci University.
+Prior to joining the PhD program at Northeastern, Talha worked for two years at SAP Development Center Turkey as a software developer working on distributed database systems and earned his Bachelor of Science degree from Sabanci University.

 What are the specifics of your graduate education (thus far)?

 I am a PhD student at Northeastern.
 I am currently taking courses and contributing to the research projects in our lab in order to enrich my knowledge and explore possible research directions.